Preston-D/102_webdrive_instructions/README.md

 12. Simply drag the lab folder from the Local site to the Remote site (left to right).
 This will upload the files and in a moment you should see the lab folder appear on the Remote site.

-13. Navigate to a browser and type the following url:
+13. Navigate to a browser and type the following URL:
     `https://studentweb.cs.wwu.edu/~/username/super_secret/lab3/index.html`

     - Replace `username` with your WWU username.